tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The derivation process is as follows, where L denotes the length of the underlying hash function for HKDF {{RFC5869}}.
 SS and ES denote the sources from the table above.
-Whilst SS and ES may be the same in some cases, the extracted xSS and xES will not.

 ~~~
   HKDF-Expand-Label(Secret, Label, HashValue, Length) =